OusStack/FE-Evaluate-a-news-article-with-Natural-Language-Processing/README.md

 A great step to take with the finished project would be to deploy it!
 Unfortunately its a bit out of scope for me to explain too much about how to do that here, but checkout [Netlify](https://www.netlify.com/) or [Heroku](https://www.heroku.com/) for some really intuitive free hosting options.

+i depploy my app on heroku visit it using this link : ( https://protected-savannah-98568.herokuapp.com ) .

 ## References

 * Webpack [Docs](https://webpack.js.org/concepts/)